-Places the flow definition myflow, which is owned by the current user, on hold.
+Places the flow definition myflow, which is owned by the current user, on hold. jhold -u "user01" payupdt jrelease jid displays the host name, version number and copyright date of the current Process Manager Server.

-'''

-jhold -u "user01" payupdt

-'''

 Places the flow definition payupdt, which is owned by user01, on hold.